-This post will show you how to use Git using some practical examples.
+This guide will show you how to use Git using some practical examples.
 Git is a very commonly used tool, and you should know how to use it.
-Don’t worry; Git is super easy to use!
+But, don’t worry; Git is super easy to use!

 What is Git?

-Git is a Distributed Version Control System (VCS) that allows you to track changes on code, supports many developers working on the same code at the same time and enables code to be merged easily.
+Git is a Distributed Version Control System (VCS) that allows you to track changes on code, supports many developers working on the same code simultaneously, and enables code to be merged easily.

 You have what is called a “local” and “remote” repository.
-The “local” repository (or repo for short), has all the information that the remote repository has.
-Also, you can sync your local repository with the remote repository when you want, and vice versa.
-Furthermore, there can be many local repositories, one for each developer that is working on the same code.
+The “local” repository (or repo for short) has all the remote repository’s information.
+Also, you can sync your local repository with the remote repository when you want and vice versa.
+Furthermore, there can be many local repositories, one for each developer working on the same code.

 Git has three stages that you need to know about: